chaudhary1337/Operating-Systems-Networks/2. AntiqSH/README.md

 - Max number of args is 15.
 - Max input length for each ';' separated command: 256
 - repeat count should be <=15
+- max directories ls can show is 4
+- max proc name: 255 chars
+- max # of proccesses: 255

+All these assumptions can be changed in the "all.h" header file

 ## Resources:
 ### Makefile